jaimoryani/xai-framework-mental-disorder-estimation/README.md

 ### Multimodal Depression and PTSD Detection System

-This project is a Flask-based web application that predicts Depression and PTSD levels from multimodal inputs, including audio files and transcript files.
-The system utilizes pre-trained deep learning models for analysis and supports feature extraction from both modalities.
+This project is a Flask-based web application that supports early and explainable detection of Depression and PTSD using multimodal inputs, audio recordings, and transcript files.
+The system leverages deep learning models integrated with Explainable AI (XAI) techniques such as SHAP and attention mechanisms to ensure transparency and clinical trust.

 ---